icecube/simweights/docs/livetime.rst

     L_{eff} = \frac{\sum{w_i^2}}{\sum{w_i}}

-As shown in the example below it can be calculated for any sample or for any subsample by using historgrams.
+As shown in the example below it can be calculated for any sample or for any subsample by using histograms.

 .. literalinclude:: ../examples/livetime.py